Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Theorem Proof

-\textbf{Assumption 12} (Bounded Local Gradient Variance): Let $L_{\text{total}}^{t}$ abstractly denote the local loss function for any client $k \in \mathcal{K}$ at FL round $t$, given that $\xi_k^{t,j}$ is uniformly randomly sampled from the local data of client $k$ at epoch $j$, the variance of the stochastic gradient satisfies: -0.1in
+\textbf{Assumption 12} (Bounded Local Gradient Variance): Let $L_{k, \text{total}}^{t}$ abstractly denote the local loss function for any client $k \in \mathcal{K}$ at FL round $t$, given that $\xi_k^{t,j}$ is uniformly sampled from the local data of client $k$ at epoch $j$, the variance of the stochastic gradient satisfies the following bound: